adityatelange/hugo-PaperMod/content/posts/papermod/papermod-faq.md

 - For adding custom css to be bundled inside one minimized css

-Create folder in yout project directory as
+Create folder in your project directory as

 ```
 .(site root)